If you didn’t already know it the 1st January next year will always be on a different day to the 1st January this year. This comes about because:

 The tables scope covers 140 years from 2001 to 2140.
 A larger image can be seen by selecting it.

-Remember: Leap Years are those with an extra day at the end of February on years where the number made by the last two digits of the year can be divided by 4.
-The year at the turn of each century would be a Leap Year but it has different rules.
-It’s normally not a Leap year but at a millennium like the year 2000 it was a Leap Year.
+Remember: Leap Years are those with an extra day at the end of February.
+These are years when the number made by the last two digits of the year can be divided by 4.
+By this rule the years at the turn of each century would be a Leap Year, but they have a different rule.
+That rule says they are not Leap years except at a millennium, like the year 2000, when they are treated as a Leap Year.

 Table Showing The Years Portrayed by Fourteen Calendars A-N